BoscoLeung/MarkSix-Data-Visualization/README.md

 There are two ways to run this Mark Six data visualization project.

 Plan A (Local Offline):
-1. Download all project files and place them in the same folder.
+1. Download all project files (Mark_Six.csv, index.html, script.js, and style.css) and place them in the same folder.
 2. Open that folder in VS Code, install the Live Server extension,
-3. right‑click index.html, and select Open with Live Server to launch the website locally.
+3. Right‑click index.html, and select Open with Live Server to launch the website locally.

 Plan B (Online Access):
 1. If the local method fails, visit the deployed GitHub Pages link directly to browse the full project:https://boscoleung.github.io/MarkSix-Data-Visualization/